Dehydrating Canned and Frozen Food for DIY Backpacking Meals

 Frozen vegetables can be spread onto dehydrator trays as-is without defrosting.
 However, defrosting will speed up the dehydration process.

 If you have fresh vegetables on hand, they oftentimes need to be blanched before dehydrating.
-Blanching is kitchen-speak for a rapid cook and cooling process which begins by bringing a pot of water to a boil.
+Blanching is kitchen-speak for a rapid cooking-and-cooling process that begins by bringing a pot of water to a boil.

 Steps for blanching vegetables: